posd2017f/homework/README.md

 #### Marks

   You totally have 11 tests, each one is 9 points.
-  And for calculating easier, the sum score of assignment is 100 points.
+  And for easier calculating, the sum score of assignment is 100 points.

 #### Deadline